 Whenever you put your money in an investment instrument, you need to be sure that returns are guaranteed, and your capital is well-protected.
 It’s a frustrating experience when you lose money due to lack of research and deal with unqualified brokers.

 Before depositing or writing a check to purchase a portfolio, it’s wise to look at the background of your broker, plus the company product you’re buying.
-That way, you’ll have the confidence to invest your money in any securities exchange.
+That way, you’ll have a clear picture of their terms of engagement when enlisting in a prime brokerage firm.

 Typically, newbie venture capitalists take huge risks by blindly purchasing stocks, options, and other investment opportunities, hoping to make quick money.